Welcome back! This is part 2 of a 2 part series on New Patient Retention and Wait Lists.

 In our experience, this varies based on location, patient demographics, and specialty.
 However, a good rule of thumb is 15 days.
 New referrals scheduled more than 15 days out will be fairly likely to cancel.

-Although this number will vary from practice to practice and from specialty to specialty, reducing the number of new patients scheduled more than 15 days out is a good place to start.
-Below you will find a simple chart from one of our clients and their experience with new referrals.
+Although this number will vary from practice to practice and from specialty to specialty, reducing the number of new patients scheduled more than 15 days out is a good place to start in order to increase new patient retention.

 According to a study done by ZocDoc, 50% of the 2,200 U.S. adults said they cancelled because of work conflicts.
 The further out appointments are scheduled, the less likely someone is to be able to predict their work schedule.